Array Functions

 getRef (array &$array, string|int|array $key)mixed

-Gets reference to given $array[$key].
-If the index does not exist, new one is created with value null.
+Gets a reference to the specified array item.
+If the item does not exist, it will be created with a value of null.

 $valueRef = & Arrays::getRef($array, 'foo');